ITpC/LAppS/README.md

 Please see [LAppS wiki](https://github.com/ITpC/LAppS/wiki) on how to build and run LAppS from sources.

+Release 0.7.1 is considered stable.

 There are package for ubuntu xenial available in this repository:

-* [lapps-0.6.3-amd64.deb](https://github.com/ITpC/LAppS/raw/master/packages/lapps-0.6.3-amd64.deb) (stable build without perf optimizations, inter-service communications, ACLs, etc)
-* [lapps-0.7.0-ssse3-amd64.deb](https://github.com/ITpC/LAppS/raw/master/packages/lapps-0.7.0-ssse3-amd64.deb) (prelimenary build for AMD/Intel CPUs with SSSE3 and above support)
+* [lapps-0.7.1-ssse3-amd64.deb](https://github.com/ITpC/LAppS/raw/master/packages/lapps-0.7.1-ssse3-amd64.deb) (build for AMD/Intel CPUs with SSSE3 and above support)
-* [lapps-0.7.0-avx2-amd64.deb](https://github.com/ITpC/LAppS/raw/master/packages/lapps-0.7.0-avx2-amd64.deb) (prelimenary build for AMD/Intel CPUs with AVX2 support)
+* [lapps-0.7.1-avx2-amd64.deb](https://github.com/ITpC/LAppS/raw/master/packages/lapps-0.7.1-avx2-amd64.deb) (build for AMD/Intel CPUs with AVX2 support)

 # Features